 - Step 4 Click to configure the trigger channel, arming schedule and linkage action for the PIR alarm. - Step 5 Click the Rule Settings button to set the rules.
-Please refer to the Chapter 9.2 Face Detection for instructions. - Step 6 Click Apply to activate the settings.
+Please refer to the Chapter 9.2 Face Detection for instructions.

-Chapter 10 VCA Search
+Chapter 11 VCA Search